stackhpc/ansible-slurm-appliance/docs/experimental/modulejail.md

 cluster
 ```

-2. Run `ansible-playbook --diff ansible/adhoc/modulejail.yml`.
+Then, run `ansible-playbook --diff ansible/adhoc/modulejail.yml`.
 It:

-   2.1 installs the modulejail script
+1. installs the modulejail script on sample nodes;
-   2.2 collects all loaded modules to constitute an allowlist of needed modules
+2. collects all loaded modules to compute an allowlist of needed modules;
-   2.3 runs modulejail in dry-mode with this allowlist and collects the result
+3. runs modulejail in dry-run mode with this allowlist and collects the result;
-   2.4 generates the `kernel_modules_modulejail_denylist` variable in `environments/site/inventory/group_vars/all/modulejail.yml`.
+4. generates the `kernel_modules_modulejail_denylist` variable in `environments/site/inventory/group_vars/all/modulejail_denylist.yml`.

-3. Keep `environments/site/inventory/group_vars/all/modulejail_denylist.yml` under Git control.
+Finally, remember to keep `environments/site/inventory/group_vars/all/modulejail_denylist.yml` under Git control.

 ## Applying the denylist